chinarulezzz-de/dwm-6.0-chinarulezzz/README.md

 ============================
 dwm is an extremely fast, small, and dynamic window manager for X.

+This is my fork of dwm-6.0 which has a minimal functional code base that I want to learn and extend.

-This is my personal fork with several patches:
+This fork is extended with several patches:
 - bstack
 - gapless grid
 - pertag